Display-Lab/goals-of-care/readme.md

     R CMD INSTALL --preclean --no-multiarch --with-keep.source gocc
     ```

-## Package Use
-The package comes with a command line utility script in `bin/gocc.sh`
-1. Gather input data and export in csv format with a header row into the input/ directory.
-    - Expected input file input/clc.csv
-    - Expected input file input/hbpc.csv

-1. Make a configuration file `config/report_settings.yml`
-    - An example config with defaults settings exists in the package source directory under `config/report_settings.yml.sample`

-1. Run the report generation script supplying the path to your inputs directory and config file.
-    ```console
-      /path/to/gocc/bin/gocc.sh input config/report_settings.yml
-    ```

 ## Configuration
 Various strings that appear in the reports need to be changed per recipient.
 To facilitate this, those strings are specified in a yaml configuration file `config/report_settings.yml`.